 We must think not only of NHS staff but those in residential homes who need such equipment to protect themselves and those in their care.
 The care sector, in residential homes or in people’s own homes, never receives the kudos and attention of acute medical care.
 There was a severe shortage of PPE in care homes and this, along with the discharge from hospital of infected but untested patients, produced a dire toll on care homes and also many of the care staff.
 Even in the NHS, some staff went to builders’ merchants to buy their own masks that met N95 specifications.
 We must have enough stockpiled for next time.

 We imported many tonnes of PPE from places including China and Turkey and much of it was below standard and had to be sent back.
-This was at the same time that clothing manufacturers were being furloughed.
-It would not be difficult for those who are skilled in making clothing or fashion to turn their skills to producing gowns and masks.
+This was at the same time that clothing manufacturers were furloughed.
+Those who are skilled in making clothing or fashion could easily turn their skills to producing gowns and masks.
 There were also small engineering firms that could turn to manufacturing visors for PPE.

 We were also supposed to move car production over to produce ventilators to help those in intensive care with breathing difficulties.
 However, I do not remember seeing any evidence of the happening and the new car market was in serious decline, so they were not too busy.

-We imported a great many testing kits from such countries as China and Turkey and had to send much of it back because it was unsatisfactory.
-We are supposed to have a world class biosciences industry.
+We also imported a great many testing kits from such countries as China and Turkey and had to send much of it back because it was unsatisfactory.
+We have a world class biosciences industry.
 Why were we not able to produce our own testing kits and in large numbers?
 Do we really have to turn to much less advanced countries to do it for us?

 In the early days, the value of masks outside the clinical setting was dubious.
-The WHO was not very supportive of their use as there was a surprising lack of evidence about their effectiveness.
+The World Health Organisation (WHO) was not very supportive of their use as there was a surprising lack of evidence about their effectiveness.
 However, lack of evidence of effectiveness is not the same as evidence of lack of effectiveness, and later work showed that they were of value.
 It was known from an early stage that spread was by contact or small droplets.
-It was later than it became clear that droplet spread was far more important.
+Later, it became clear that droplet spread was far more important.

 The clinical style masks are more effective that fabric masks although the latter are easier to fold and put in a pocket.
 I have often seen masks around the countryside and I suspect, or hope, that they fell out of pockets and were lost accidently rather than thoughtlessly discarded.
 The clinical style masks contain polypropylene which is a plastic and so very poorly biodegradable.
 Fabric masks decay much more readily.